pain relief for all ~ WE can do this!

 With the authorization and support of the prior minister of health in Rwanda, HWB has been supporting the production of this essential medicine in collaboration with the Rwanda Biomedical Center (RBC) since 2014.

-Each 500ml bottle produced will last the average cancer patient about 8-30 days depending upon their usage pattern.
-The goals of pain control are to help people sleep better at night, eat better because pain is controlled, and be more active during the day while both resting and during activity.
+Remember that the goals of pain control are to help people sleep better at night, eat better because pain is controlled, and be more active during the day while both resting and during activity.

 Please do all you can to dispel 'opiophobia,' and learn about the pain treatment gap that exists between developed and developing countries.
 Recognize that responsible and clinically indicated prescribing of opioids is dignity preserving, and remember most of all, that access to pain control is a Fundamental Human Right